Minimum entry requirements

 The minimum Australian Tertiary Admissions Ranking (ATAR) indicates the score an applicant needs to be admitted to a university's undergraduate course.

-The minimum published ATAR required for admission to a CSU course in the Main Round of UAC offers in 2014 was 65.00.
+The minimum published ATAR required for admission to a CSU course in the Main Round of UAC offers last year was 65.00.
 Please note that this requirement may change on an annual basis.

 While this figure is the minimum ATAR required to gain entry to CSU, you may require a higher ATAR to be accepted into specific courses.
 Keep in mind that many courses at CSU do not rely solely on the ATAR for admission and use a range of selection criteria other than, or in combination with, the ATAR.